 A new hire who is trained prior to starting work will be able to complete tasks independently much faster than a new hire who depends on co-workers and supervisors/crew leaders to teach them how to do their job.
 This eliminates some of the frustration and pressure that experienced crew members feel when a new member joins.
 They’ll see the new member as a contributor rather than a drain on the team.

 Practically every problem in the landscaping business can be traced back to a people problem.
 We know, because we were landscapers long before we were developers of landscaper training software.
 Greenius was our answer—because we believe people don’t have to be a problem.
-They should be our solution. - Jay Murray, CEO of Greenius
+They should be our solution. - Jay Murray, Greenius Founder & CEO of TLC Landscaping

 Learn from leaders in the landscaping industry as they share, in their own words, how the Greenius training platform has helped safeguard them from losses and improve their company culture.